phac-nml/ncov-dehoster/README.md

     - Demultiplex the data using [guppy_barcoder](https://community.nanoporetech.com) (proprietary from ONT) and the `--require_barcodes_both_ends` flag to make sure that barcodes are present on each end of the reads.
         - There are some spots in the genome where this helps in resolution when analyzing the data

-    - **Note** that the output fastq files are not able to be demultiplexed anymore
+    - **Note** that the output fastq files are not able to be demultiplexed anymore so if you wish to strictly demultiplex the data it is advised to do it before running this host-removal pipeline.
         - May be able to be fixed in a later version

 3. Ensure nextflow is available and then run the pipeline